Walking with Beth

 Merilyn Simonds's Walking with Beth allows us to eavesdrop on two women, one already a centenarian, talking frankly about what scares us all: growing old.
 It's a book with a unique take on longevity, full of wisdom, tenderness, joy and the passions that sustain a very long life.

-In the spring of 2021, worn down by pandemic isolation, Merilyn Simonds asked her friend Beth Robinson if she’d like to go for a walk.
-Simonds had just turned 70, which struck her as mysterious, even frightening stage of life.
-Yet she was still active, still writing and felt as strong as ever.
-Beth had just hit her centenary, a smart, vibrant woman who'd held a job until she was 99, still lived alone, and was as awake to the world as a person half her age.
+In the spring of 2021, Merilyn Simonds asked her friend Beth Robinson if she’d like to go for a walk.
+Simonds had just turned 70, still active, still writing, but entering what struck her as a mysterious, even frightening stage of life.
+Beth, a smart, vibrant woman who’d held a job until she was 99, lived on her own and was as awake to the world as a person half her age.
 Who better to ask what might come next?

-In Walking with Beth, Simonds shares these intimate exchanges, delving into corners of older women’s lives rarely seen, reminded us that even though they are closer to the end of life, they have as much at stake as people of any age.
-As Simonds looks forward into a future that seems unknowable, Beth looks back, offering her experience in surviving the later-life blows that batter us all, and more importantly, her wisdom in enriching every passing day.
+In Walking with Beth, Simonds shares these intimate exchanges, delving into corners of older women’s lives that are rarely seen or spoken about so openly.
+As Simonds looks forward into a future that seems unknowable, Beth looks back, offering her experience in surviving the later-life blows that batter us all, and more importantly, her wisdom about how to enrich every passing day.